Publication ethics

 - The reviewer is obliged to submit his/her assessment of the manuscript to the editorial board promptly.
 If circumstances arise that make this impossible, they are expected to notify the editorial secretary immediately.

 - A reviewer is not allowed to use pre-publication data from the assessed work without the author's consent unless this is obtained in writing through the editorial office.
 Furthermore, the reviewer is not permitted to share the work and the data associated with it with third parties.
-Both of these stipulations also apply if the reviewer abandons the thesis assessment after receiving it.
+Both of these stipulations also apply if the reviewer abandons the paper assessment after receiving it.

 In the case of a proven deliberate material breach of ethical principles by a reviewer, for example, misappropriation of data from a peer-reviewed paper, the reviewer is removed from the journal's list of contributors and the reviewer's employing institution is notified of the incident.